In this article

-A credit card mainly helps to fulfil four purposes.
+A credit card mainly helps to fulfill four purposes.

-That's why it becomes crucial to make the correct use of your credit card so you don't get into debt and hurt your credit rating.
-To make the best use of your credit card, you must know the complete truth about what's right and what's wrong.
-We have ruled out some common credit card myths here to help you understand your credit card better.
+That's why it's important to use your credit card correctly, so you don't get into debt and hurt your credit rating.
+To make the best use of your credit card, it's good to know the truth about what's right and what's wrong.
+We've outlined some common credit card myths here to help you understand your credit card better.

 Getting a credit card can put you in debt